When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

 - Do you have a current internal database?
 If so, what type (Oracle, MongoDB, PostgreSQL, etc.)?

 - Do you have any preferences on how to update content in the app (via the server, through CMS or the admin panel, etc.)?

 - Do you need local or remote notifications?
 If so, provide the supposed events for them.

 - Would you like to integrate an analytics tool?
 If so, what kind of metrics would you want to track?
 Do you have any preferences for the tool?

-- Are you thinking of any integration with the third-party tools/applications (like taxi app, delivery app, Google maps, payment systems)?
+- Are you considering integrating with third-party tools/applications (like Google Maps or payment systems)?
 If so, specify them.

-If you have any budget limitations, it is better to include the lowest and the highest possible price in the RFP.
-On the one hand, it will help the vendors to tell you what scope of work they can do within your budget.
-On the other hand, it will save you from considering irrelevant proposals.
+If you have budget limitations, it is better to include the lowest and the highest possible price in the mobile app RFP.
+Disclosing will help the vendors tell you what scope of work they can do within your budget.
+Further, it will save you from considering irrelevant proposals.

-If the budget is a crucial aspect of the screening process, you need to receive more or less similar estimation documents from all the potential vendors.
-As the app development cost depends on the scope, the number of platforms, back end, and admin parts, we usually advise our clients to conduct business analysis first.
-Business analysts will systemize and refine product requirements.
-After that, you can prepare a cost estimate template and share it with the vendors.
+If the budget is a crucial aspect of the screening process, you want to receive similar estimation documents from potential vendors.
+As the app development cost depends on the project scope, the number of platforms, the backend, and the admin parts, we advise our clients to conduct business analysis.

 7. Project Timeline